Is Changing Solicitors a Difficult Process?

-You (the client) have the right to review the bill of costs that your previous solicitor has sent and confirm your agreement with the costs outlines.
+You (the client) have the right to review the bill of costs that your previous solicitor has sent and confirm your agreement with the costs outlined.
 If you have a dispute on the charges the solicitor has put on your case, or feel they may be excessive then you may seek to resolve this dispute through the taxation process (the process by which legal fees are examined by a third party) or via a complaint to The Law Society of Ireland.

 Once there is agreement on the level of fees that your previous solicitor is requesting then it is often agreed that the fees will be seen as a debt on your personal injury case and deducted from any award from your claim.
-It is important to speak you your new solicitor about the topic of fees and come to an arrangement before starting the process.
+It is important to speak to your new solicitor about the topic of fees and come to an arrangement before starting the process.

 3. File is Transferred

 Once the fees have been taken care of, the file should then be transferred over from the old solicitor to your new solicitor and your new accident solicitor may then commence working on your file.